 The explanatory variables considered in the regression are farm household characteristics, socioeconomic factors such as income, sales mechanisms, crop insurance status, previous experience in climate risk and information from various sources.
 Previous studies on individuals' adaptation behavior found that some demographic and socioeconomic factors such as age, experience, gender, income, education and sales mechanisms influence farmers' adaptation behaviors (Bryan et al., 2013; Deressa et al., 2011; Fujisawa and Kobayashi, 2011; Grothmann and Patt, 2005).
 Personal experience with climate risk can also motivate private adaptation by influencing one's cognitive factors (Grothmann and Patt, 2005).
 Moreover, information can play a vital role in the farmers' perception on the adaptation efficacies (Grothmann and Patt, 2005).
-Not only the contents itself but how farmers receive such information can have a diverse effect on them.
-Therefore, in this study, both climate and adaptation information are considered to be disseminated by public media, neighbor farmers, village leaders, agriculture extension service centers, and agricultural cooperation.
+Not only the contents itself but how farmers receive such information are considered to be disseminated by public media, neighbor farmers, village leaders, agriculture extension service centers, and agricultural cooperation.
 This study assumes that climate change and adaptation information from different sources can have a different influence on the farmers' perception of three adaptation efficacies.
 The models were tested for the R-squares, multicollinearity, normality, linearity and homoscedasticity of the residuals

-Perceived Adaptation Efficacy = f (Farm household characteristics, climate risk experiences, climate change information, adaptation information)
+Perceived Adaptation Efficacy = f (farm household characteristics, climate risk experiences, climate change information, adaptation information)

 To analyze the factors influencing farmers' cognitive adaptation capacity, particularly on the cognitive evaluation of adaptation behaviors are found from the four regression models.
 Table 1 shows the results of the regressions, and it was found that farmers' perceptions of adaptation measure efficacy, self-efficacy, adaptation costs and overall adaptation behaviors are influenced by some farm household characteristics, socioeconomic factors, and climate and adaptation information from various sources.
-Moreover to all the regression coefficients presented in Table 1, Table 2 demonstrates the $R^2$ , adjusted $R^2$ , F-test (p-value) and VIF.
-The $R^2$ for all models indicated that the statistically significant explanatory variables could explain 46 to 57% of the variation of farmers' adaptation perceptions.
-The variance inflation factor (VIF) for all explanatory variables was less than 3and this indicates that there is no multicollinearity problem found for the variables.
+Moreover to all the regression coefficients presented in Table 1, Table 2 demonstrates the R^2 , adjusted R^2 , F-test (p-value) and VIF.
+The R^2 for all models indicated that the statistically significant explanatory variables could explain 46 to 57% of the variation of farmers' adaptation perceptions.
+The variance inflation factor (VIF) for all explanatory variables were less than 3and this indicates that there is no multicollinearity problem found for the variables.